sahermuhamed1/Text-Document-Classifier/README.md

-# Text Doxument Classification using NLP, RNN and LSTM.🤖
+# Text Category Classification using NLP, RNN and LSTM.🤖

 ## This Project aims to classify the document category using a given text to classify if the text is related to politics, tech, business or sports.